furiosa-ai/wheel_repairer/README.md

 ## Acknowledgments

-- This tool uses `patchelf` for modifying ELF files.
+- This tool uses `patchelf` for modifying ELF files and `readelf` for displaying dynamic information.
 - Inspired by the need to customize Python wheels for specific environments and dependencies.